The Institute for Translational Medicine and Therapeutics at the Perelman School of Medicine has received a $55 million renewal grant from the NIH.

 Perelman School of Medicine

-Arthur Caplan of the School of Medicine comments on reality in a medical-sitcom script.
+Arthur Caplan of the Perelman School of Medicine is cited for his research on drug addiction.

 John O'Reardon of the Perelman School of Medicine discusses deep brain stimulation to treat depression

 President Amy Gutmann describes the late Ruth Perelman as a person of “generous spirit and strong commitment to education, medicine, and culture in Philadelphia [who] will be remembered for countless generations to come.”

 Philadelphia has lost a most beloved and consummately gracious civic leader with the passing of Ruth Perelman.
 In our city's centuries-long history, Mrs. Perelman and her husband, Raymond, have made a mark unlike any other.
 We at the University of Pennsylvania -- home of the Raymond and Ruth Perelman School of Medicine -- have benefitted invaluably from her tireless generosity and that of Raymond and their family.